ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

       }
     }

 .. note:: There can only be one false positive reported per user, per Indicator, per day.
-In other words, you can only use your API user to report a false positive for a given indicator once per day.
+In other words, your API user can only report a false positive for a given Indicator once per day.

 Add Indicator Observations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add observations to an Indicator, use a request in the following format:
+To add Observations to an Indicator, use a request in the following format:

 .. code::